 Indianapolis 500 Road Race was held for the first time in 1911.
 Ray Harroun won the race with an average speed of 75 miles per hour.

 Harry Atwood in 1911 landed his plane on the south lawn of the White House.
 President Taft presented him with a medal for his accomplishment.
 Later in the day Atwood turned his plane around and took off from the White House grounds.

 Machu Picchu was discovered by Hiram Bingham in 1911.
 Built around 1450 high in the Andes, the “Lost City of the Incas” was probably built for their leader Pachacuti.
 Bingham, a historian from Yale University, was looking for another city when a local guide brought him to Machu Piccu.
 The area was made a UNESCO World Heritage Site in 1983.
 Children can learn more at: http://whc.unesco.org/en/list/274.

 Mona Lisa was stolen from the Louvre in 1911.
 A former employee of the Louvre, Vincenzo Peruggia, had removed her from the glass case he helped build.
 Then he stored the painting in his apartment.
 He tried to ransom the painting two years later, but he was caught.
-The Mona Lisa was returned to the Louvre.
+The Mona Lisa was returned to the Louvre in 1913.
 Children could visit a website at: Mona Lisa.